It's always good to come prepared so here are the key questions to ask a child custody lawyer to determine if they might be the right fit for you.

 Some child custody lawyers prefer email while others prefer speaking over the phone or by video.
 There is no right answer here.
 You should consider your own preferences between phone, video or email and whether the attorney can accommodate your preferences.
 Either way, it is important to know how best to connect with your child custody lawyer if issues or questions arise.

 There is no right answer to this question, either.
 Maybe you only want to hear from your child custody lawyer if there is a major update, or maybe you would prefer to have periodic check-ins.
 Whatever your preferences may be, and whatever the lawyer’s standard practice, it is important to understand what you can expect from the outset.

 Child custody issues can be complicated and emotional.
 Having a lawyer on your side to protect your interests can be a crucial resource to help reduce the stress and ensure the best outcome for you and your children.

-If you are thinking about hiring a child custody lawyer, these questions should help you get a sense of what you can expect from the process, and whether the lawyer is the right fit for you.
+These questions to ask a child custody lawyer should help you get a sense of what you can expect from the process, and whether the lawyer is the right fit for you.